vonglasow/atoum-documentation/source/en/asserters/string.inc.rst

 notEndWith
 ==========

-``notEndWith`` checks that a string doesn't ends with another given string.
+``notEndWith`` checks that the tested string doesn't ends with another string.

 .. code-block:: php